FOREX-Dollar tries to shake off yuan scare, yen shrugs off Japan's GDP slump

 By Hideyuki Sano

-TOKYO, Aug 17 (Reuters) - The dollar held firm on Monday as traders looked to prospects of a U.S. rate hike next month, while the yen was little moved after data showed Japan’s economy shrank in the April-June quarter.
+TOKYO, Aug 17 (Reuters) - The dollar started the week on a firmer footing on Monday as traders looked to the prospects of a U.S. rate hike next month while the yen was little moved after data showed Japan’s economy shrank in the April-June quarter.

-The dollar’s index against a basket of six major currencies edged up slightly to 96.716 , extending its recovery from a one-month low of 95.926 hit on Wednesday.
+The dollar’s index against a basket of six major currencies edged up slightly to 96.696 , extending its recovery from a one-month low hit on Wednesday.

 The U.S. currency is slowly recovering from the damage it suffered last week after a surprise decision by the People’s Bank of China to devalue the yuan.